martinring/scala-json-rpc/README.md

 val f = server.sayHello("bar")
 ```

-To use websockets of http use `Connection.create(local,remote,framing = Framing.none)` and connect flow to websockets via `Connection.open`
+To use websockets or http use `Connection.create(local,remote,framing = Framing.none)` and connect flow to websockets or http requests via `Connection.open`

 ### License